Paris-Munich Epigenetics Workshop & Symposium June 14-16, 2023

 Organizers: Till Bartke, Pierre-Antoine Defossez, Heinrich Leonhardt, Kikuë Tachibana

-The SYMPOSIUM will take place from June 14-16, 2023 and is open for all interested students and scientists from the Paris and Munich communities and beyond.
-During the Symposium renowned speakers from the two communities will be presenting their latest insights into Epigenetics in sessions on quantitative approaches, DNA methylation, chromatin regulation and chromatin dynamics.
-Short talks and poster presentations from early career (doctoral and postdoctoral) researchers will be selected from the submitted abstracts.
+The SYMPOSIUM took place from June 14-16, 2023 and was open for all interested students and scientists from the Paris and Munich communities and beyond.
+During the Symposium renowned speakers from the two communities presented their latest insights into Epigenetics in sessions on quantitative approaches, DNA methylation, chromatin regulation and chromatin dynamics.
+Short talks and poster presentations from early career (doctoral and postdoctoral) researchers were selected from the submitted abstracts.

-The WORKSHOP will take place on June 14 and June 16 prior to and following the symposium, and is open for selected early stage doctoral and postdoctoral researchers new to the field of Epigenetics.
-The workshop focusses on the core concepts of cutting-edge Epigenetics research, taught by senior academic experts, as well as career orientation and communication skills, presented by alumna and professionals in the field.
-Workshop participants will have the opportunity to network and exchange, with discussions during the workshop, as well as with featured short talks and posters during the symposium.
+The WORKSHOP took place on June 14 and June 16 prior to and following the symposium, and was open for selected early stage doctoral and postdoctoral researchers new to the field of Epigenetics.
+The workshop focussed on the core concepts of cutting-edge Epigenetics research, taught by senior academic experts, as well as career orientation and communication skills, presented by alumna and professionals in the field.
+Workshop participants had the opportunity to network and exchange, with discussions during the workshop, as well as with featured short talks and posters during the symposium.

-WORKSHOP applicants should provide an abstract (approx. 400 words), short motivational letter, and a short CV.
+WORKSHOP applicants provided an abstract (approx. 400 words), short motivational letter, and a short CV.

-Your workshop application also includes the travel grant and attendance to the symposium – it is not necessary to register separately for the symposium!
+Workshop applications also included the travel grant and attendance to the symposium – it is not necessary to register separately for the symposium!

 Download poster (PDF, 4.8 MB)